suent/Carpenter.AzurePipelines/doc/variables.md

 The pipeline version is used to gate breaking changes.
 More info: [pipeline-versioning.md](pipeline-versioning.md)

+### Carpenter.Build.Type

+The type of build being executed.

 ### Carpenter.Project

 The project this pipeline belongs to.